Southend High School for Boys strives to provide an excellent education for all its students.

 SIXTH FORM (YEARS 12-13)

-Students study four, or in a few cases, five subjects to Advanced Subsidiary (AS) Level then most continue on to study three, or in a few cases four or five, subjects at A Level.
+Students study four subjects to Advanced Level in Year 12, with most continuing to study three, or in a few cases four subjects in Year 13.

-AS is a stand-alone qualification with external exams at the end of Year 12.
-The range of AS Level subjects offered to the current Year 12 is: Art & Design (Fine Art), Biology, Business, Chemistry, Computer Science, Design & Technology (Product Design), Drama & Theatre Studies, Economics, English Language & Literature, English Literature, French, Geography, German, History, Mathematics, Further Mathematics, Music, Music Technology, Physical Education, Physics, Politics, Psychology, Religious Studies, Spanish.
+The range of A Level subjects offered to the current Year 12 is: Art & Design (Fine Art), Biology, Business, Chemistry, Computer Science, Design & Technology (Product Design), Drama & Theatre Studies, Economics, English Language & Literature, English Literature, French, Geography, German, History, Mathematics, Further Mathematics, Music, Music Technology, Physical Education, Physics, Politics, Psychology, Religious Studies, Spanish.

 All Sixth Form students have tutor times, elements of Religious Education, a programme of personal development lessons (following the PSHE Association curriculum for key stage 5) and a health and wellbeing programme of enrichment activities.